-Spaetzle is German cross between noodles and dumplings, with an appealing toothsome texture.
-They're great with Beef Bourguignon, our Jurassic Chicken, and many German dishes.
+Spätzle is German cross between noodles and dumplings, with an appealing toothsome texture.
+They're great with Beef Bourguignon, our Jurassic Chicken, Pörkölt, and many German dishes.
 We use a potato ricer's large holes to get fat, textured strands.

 Butter

-In a bowl, whisk Milk and Eggs together.
+In a bowl (or food processor, or stand mixer), whisk Milk and Eggs together.

 Add the Flour and Salt.

-With the batter next to the pot, fill a ricer about 2/3 full -- this is messy.
+With the batter next to the pot, fill a ricer with the batter about 2/3 full;

-Press down to extrude the batter through the holes;
+Press down to extrude the batter through the holes into the simmering water;

 if you think it's in danger of having the strands stick together, submerge the head in the water a little as you squeeze out the batter.